Looking for what to eat with salsa besides chips? Try these 10 healthy things to eat with salsa.

 Making salsa at home is easy, but there are plenty of store-bought ones that also taste delicious and avoid unhealthy ingredients.
 (Read the nutrition label and avoid buying those containing a lot of sodium, sweeteners or chemical preservatives.)

 There are many creative ways to use salsa that take advantage of its flavor and versatility.
 So if you’re a fan, don’t limit your enjoyment to a huge basket of tortilla chips.
-Try these ideas for salsa.
+Try these ideas for healthy things to eat with salsa.

 10 more uses for this flavorful Mexican condiment